ASL Aviation Holdings was formally established as ASL Aviation Group in June 2008 but its origins date back to 1970.

 Today, ASL Aviation Holdings is a global aviation services provider and a world-leading ACMI airline operator serving major cargo and passenger airlines.

-In August 2022, ASL assumed full ownership of X-air Services.
+In August 2022, ASL assumed full ownership of X-air services, now ASL Maintenance.
 The Liège and Brussels-based maintenance organisation had been jointly owned on a fifty-fifty basis by ASL and Sabena technics.
 2022 saw the relaunch of joint venture cargo airline, Quikjet Airlines in India.

 Throughout the Covid-19 pandemic, ASL continued to operate by providing essential air cargo services.
 The drive for efficiency and excellence continued, with ASL Airlines Hungary being integrated into ASL Airlines Ireland, and ASL Airlines United Kingdom was launched to coincide with Brexit.

 Elsewhere, ASL’s associate airline in South Africa, FlySafair, has grown to become the market leader in that country, with a 50% domestic market share.
 In Thailand, joint venture airline K-Mile Asia is growing its fleet with the introduction of B737-800BCF aircraft.

 In 2021, ASL’s newest cargo airline, ASL Airlines United Kingdom was launched.

 In February 2019, STAR Capital Partnership LLP (“STAR Capital”), a leading European fund manager, reached an agreement with ASL Holdings shareholders, Compagnie Maritime Belge (51%) and 3P Air Freighters (49%), to acquire ASL Aviation Holdings, subject to customary approvals.